Awareness and prevention

 Responsible gambling for the broader community, including gambling providers, governments, and sporting associations, requires:

-The Responsible Gambling Advocacy Centre (no longer in operation) was an organisation set up and funded by the Victorian government to assist people to make informed and sensible choices about gambling.
+The RGAC was an organisation set up and funded by the Victorian Government to assist people to make informed and sensible choices about gambling.
 RGAC ceased operation on 30 June 2012.

-This certification is required by all gaming venue employees working in gaming machines areas while open to the public, within 6 months of commencing employment.
+This certification is required by all gaming venue employees working in gaming machines areas while open to the public, within six months of commencing employment.

 Self-exclusion is a program that enables a person to ban themselves from gaming venues and/or internet gambling.
 All Australian gambling providers are required to provide customers with the option to self-exclude from their venue or products.

-Developed by the Australian Bureau of Statistics (ABS) this product looks at relative measures of socio-economic disadvantage and advantage by geographical location.
-The indexes are based on information from the five-yearly national Census.
+Developed by the Australian Bureau of Statistics this product looks at relative measures of socio-economic disadvantage and advantage by geographical location.
+The indexes are based on information from the national Census, which is conducted every five years.

 Turnover is the expression used to describe the amount wagered.
 It is all the money bet before any winnings are paid out or losses incurred.
 It does not include any additional charges that may also be paid at the point of purchase, such as the selling agents' commission in the case of lotteries.

-This role supports venues in responsible gaming practices, in accordance to approved Responsible Gambling Codes of Conduct.
-Trained through the Venue Support Program, the worker is required to identify and respond to signs of distress of patrons that may be related to problem gambling.
+This role supports venues in responsible gambling practices, in accordance with approved Responsible Gambling Codes of Conduct.
+Trained through the Venue Support Program, the worker is required to identify and respond to signs of distress of patrons that may be related to high risk gambling.

-Established under the Victorian Civil and Administrative Tribunal Act 1998, VCAT commenced operation in 1998, amalgamating 15 boards and tribunals to offer a 'one-stop shop' dealing with a range of disputes.
+Established under the Victorian Civil and Administrative Tribunal Act 1998, VCAT commenced operation in 1998, amalgamating 15 boards and tribunals to offer a 'one-stop-shop' to deal with a range of disputes.

-The commission, commencing operations on 6 February 2012, is the independent statutory authority which regulates Victoria's gambling and liquor industries.
-The commission monitors compliance of the Crown Casino and other gaming venues across the state.
+The commission is the independent statutory authority which regulates Victoria's gambling and liquor industries.
 The commission conducts hearings (both public and private) on matters such as approval for proposed gaming premises, or requests for increased gaming machines.

 Similar in look to a pokie machine, this is a stand-alone device that allows the player to bet on the outcome of a video game.
 VLTs are considered to be uniquely addictive as they have unparalleled speed of play and speediness of returns.